muneer78/muneer78.github.io/_posts/2024-03-02-ghost-story.md

 > “Ghost Governing Body.
 I don’t know what the ghosts call it, or if it’s even an actual government, but it seems appropriate.”

-> Katherine thinks back to life before Eloise’s first letter.
+> Katherine thinks back to personal before Eloise’s first letter.
 Things had certainly gotten bad for awhile, but it had started as cupboards banging and floors creaking during the night.
 Not what she pictured when she thought of poltergeist behaviour.
 It was also much more benign than the ‘tricks’ her replacement poltergeist was inflicting on her.

 > “I don’t think she was supposed to be a poltergeist.”